bleote/Snake-Game-Improved-Structure/README.md

 Summary
 -------
-This document outlines the improvements made to the original Unity Snake game project from Code Monkey.
+This document outlines the improvements made to the original Unity Snake game project from CodeMonkey.
 This was done to illustrate my current code style.

 The main goal was to improve architecture, maintainability, memory usage, testability, and prepare the game for future scalability and LiveOps support.